techman83/pjf.github.io/programming/_posts/2014-02-20-dancing_with_websockets.md

 plackup -s Twiggy socket_dance.pl -p 5000
 {% endhighlight %}

-Browse to http://localhost:5000 and you should be greated with page.
+Browse to http://localhost:5000 and you should be greeted with a page.
 Press the buttons and watch the magic happen!

 I did encounter issues with the latest version of chrome on page refreshes sending bad data crashing twiggy, looks like there are some [bug reports](https://github.com/miyagawa/Twiggy/pull/39) indirectly relating to it.
 However it does work on initial page load and seems to work correctly on firefox :-)